 Logo Design, Art Direction, Poster Design

-The Logo was designed as a peace sign that includes all of the flags of the West Indian countries to show unity and the ability to celebrate together.
-The brush script was chosen because body paint is an important component of J'Ouvert celebration.
+The Logo was designed as a peace sign that includes the flags of Caribbean countries to show unity and speak to the goal of collective peace.
+The brush script was chosen because painting the body with pigment, mud, or oil is an important component of certain J'Ouvert celebrations.

-1. Educate individuals on the Cultural History of the J'Ouvert Celebration.
+1. Educate individuals on the Cultural History of J'Ouvert.

 3. Discourage gang affiliated youth from attending the parade in order to cause trouble.

-2017 & 2018's #WeAreJOuvert campaign is lead by the Mayor’s Community Affairs Unit and the Office to Combat Gun Violence.
+The 2017-2019 #WeAreJOuvert campaign was lead by the Mayor’s Community Affairs Unit and the Office to Combat Gun Violence.